We found 5 orthopedic surgeons who accept United Healthcare near Jupiter, FL.

 Clinical interests: Wrist Problems, Elbow Problems, Shoulder Problems, Hand Problems

-Dr. Robert Sellards works as an orthopedic surgeon and sports medicine specialist.
-Dr. Sellards is in-network for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
-He studied medicine at Georgia Regents University, Medical College of Georgia.
+Dr. Robert Sellards' areas of specialization are orthopedics/orthopedic surgery and sports medicine.
+He takes Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+Dr. Sellards graduated from Georgia Regents University, Medical College of Georgia.

 Conditions / Treatments